"Family is not a neutral word for me. It's a powerful word, full of emotional resonance."

 Operation Desert Storm succeeded in just 42 days.
 Kuwait was liberated.
 Coalition casualties were minimal.
 And Bush made a decision that would prove controversial in retrospect but reflected his Type 6 prudence: he chose not to invade Baghdad and overthrow Saddam.

-This calculated restraint was quintessential Type 6 thinking: achieving the objective while avoiding the unintended consequences that come from overreaching.
+This calculated restraint was classic Type 6 thinking: achieving the objective while avoiding the unintended consequences that come from overreaching.

 End of the Cold War: Quiet Competence